kaazing/gateway/doc/troubleshooting/p_dev_troubleshoot.md

 Troubleshoot Your Clients
 =========================

-The following topics describe how to troubleshoot clients built using the ${gateway.name.long} Client APIs:
+The following topics describe how to troubleshoot clients built using the KAAZING Gateway Client APIs:

 | Client Platform      | Troubleshooting and Logging Resources                                                              |
 |----------------------|----------------------------------------------------------------------------------------------------|